Ximaz/corth/README.md

 ### Control Flow
 - `if <then-branch> else <else-branch> end` : pops the element at the top of the stack and check if it's value is not `0` to execute the `<then-branch>`, otherwise it runs the `<else-branch>`.
 - `while <condition> do <body> end` : keeps executing both `<condition>` and `<body>` until `<condition>` produces `0` at the top of the stack.
 To check the result of the `<condition>`, the last element of the stack is poped.

+### Memory
+- `mem` : pushes the address of the beginning of the memory where you can read/write onto the stack.